freistil/statusblog/_posts/2013-05-10-mailstorage.md

   **from Friday, 2013-05-10 18:00 UTC (20:00 CEST), to Saturday, 2013-05-11 05:00 UTC (07:00 CEST)**

+**Update:** Because the data transfer is taking longer than estimated, we need to expand maintenance time until 07:00 UTC (09:00 CEST).

 During this time, access to mailboxes will not be possible.
 Incoming email will be delivered as soon as the mail cluster goes back online.

 We apologize for the short notice.
 Because email is a very important communications tool for our customers, we decided to act fast.